opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 Then you have to choose four or five communities with different characteristics.
 The first step to involve citizens of different communities is inform and share goals, timing, methods and tools.

-Opencare local team (WeMake and Municipality of Milan) contacts four communities
+Opencare local team (WeMake and Municipality of Milan) contacted four communities:

-Elderly people with a common passion: dancing
+1. Elderly people with a common passion: dancing
-Parents of disabled childrens
+2. Parents of disabled childrens
-Migrants
+3. Migrants
-A “Social street”
+4. A “Social street”

 ###What kind of event I have to organize to facilitate the participation of citizens?